WiMoVE-OSS/docs/docs/setup/index.md

 You need:

 - At least one Access Point running OpenWrt 22.03 or later
-- One Ubuntu Server 22.04 or later machine to be used as a Route Reflector
+- One Ubuntu Server 22.10 or later machine to be used as a Route Reflector
-- One Ubuntu Server 22.04 or later machine to be used as a Gateway
+- One Ubuntu Server 22.10 or later machine to be used as a Gateway

 !!! info

-    In theory, the Route Reflector and Gateway can be combined into one physical machine.
-However, for simplicity, we currently do not provide a guide for such a setup.
+    The Route Reflector and Gateway can be combined into one machine.
+See the Ansible deployment guide for details.

 ## Installation Methods

 There are two different ways for setting up WiMoVE on your own hardware.

-!!! warning

-    We try to provide setup instructions that are as up-to-date as possible.
-However, since WiMoVE is in very active development, breaking changes are likely and documentation may be out of date.

 ### Setup using Ansible (Recommended)